dengking/dengking.github.io/Post/diary/math/Essence-of-linear-algebra/Chapter-1-Vectors-Essence-of-linear-algebra/index.md

 Luckily, each one is pretty straightforward to define.

+## Vector addition

 Let's say we have two vectors, one pointing up, and a little to the right, and the other one pointing right, and down a bit.

 To add these two vectors, move the second one so that its tail sits at the tip of the first one; then if you draw a new vector from the tail of the first one to where the tip of the second one now sits, that new vector is their sum.

 This definition of addition, by the way, is pretty much the only time in linear algebra where we let vectors stray away from the origin.

+> NOTE:
+>
+> 一、翻译如下:
+>
+> "顺便一提，这个向量加法的定义差不多是线性代数中唯一允许向量离开原点的情形"

+### 对vector addition对解释

 Now why is this a reasonable thing to do?—Why this definition of addition and not some other one?

 Well the way I like to think about it is that each vector represents a certain movement—a step with a certain distance and direction in space.

-If you take a step along the first vector, then take a step in the direction and distance described by the second vector, the overall

-effect is just the same as if you moved along the sum of those two vectors to start with.
+If you take a step along the first vector, then take a step in the direction and distance described by the second vector, the overall effect is just the same as if you moved along the sum of those two vectors to start with.

 You could think about this as an extension of how we think about adding numbers on a number line.

+> NOTE:
+>
+> 一、将向量加法和实数加法进行类比

 One way that we teach kids to think about this, say with 2+5, is to think of moving 2 steps to the right, followed by another 5 steps to the right.
 The overall effect is the same as if you just took 7 steps to the right.

 In fact, let's see how vector addition looks numerically.

 The first vector here has coordinates (1,2), and the second one has coordinates (3,-1).

-When you take the vector sum using this tip-to-tail method, you can think of a four-step path from the origin to the tip of the

-second vector: "walk 1 to the right, then 2 up, then 3 to the right, then 1 down."
+When you take the vector sum using this tip-to-tail method, you can think of a four-step path from the origin to the tip of the second vector: "walk 1 to the right, then 2 up, then 3 to the right, then 1 down."

-Re-organising these steps so that you first do all of the rightward motion, then do all of the vertical

-motion, you can read it as saying, "first move 1+3 to the right, then move 2+(-1) up," so the

-new vector has coordinates 1+3 and 2+(-1).
+Re-organising these steps so that you first do all of the rightward motion, then do all of the vertical motion, you can read it as saying, "first move 1+3 to the right, then move 2+(-1) up," so the new vector has coordinates `1+3` and `2+(-1)`.

 In general, vector addition in this list-of-numbers conception looks like matching up their terms, and adding each one together.

+## Vector multiplication by a number

 The other fundamental vector operation is multiplication by a number.